indrag49/QGameTheory/README.md

 [4,]  1.0  0.0 1.50    3
 ```

 The above code also generates all the sixteen possible combinations of plots.
-Analysing, it is noticed that the quntum version helps us escape the so called dilemma in the classical Prisoner's dilemma game.
+Analysing, it is noticed that the quantum version helps us escape the so called dilemma in the classical Prisoner's dilemma game.
 One next uses the **IDSDS** algorithm to find the **strictly dominant strategy equilibrium**.
 The **NASH** equilibrium is also calculated by the above codes.
 It can be seen that both of them give the same result and the equilibrium is Pareto Optimum too.

 ### Quantum Two Person Duel